-The form tiple fits in the slot of Tense-Aspect-Mood markers in Mwotlap, and will thus be described as its "apprehensive mood" (François 2005a:130).
+The form tiple fits in the slot of Tense-Aspect-Mood markers in Mwotlap, and will thus be described as its "apprehensive mood" (François 2005a: 130).

-Parallel to (2b) above, Mwotlap tiple is most often found in biclausal sentences such as (3); this can make it functionally equivalent to a subordinate structure of the type {P, lest Q}.
-In fact, northern Vanuatu is an area where certain Tense-Aspect-Mood markers have been observed to encode, by themselves, a form of clause dependency [§4.1].
+Parallel to (3) above, Mwotlap tiple is most often found in biclausal sentences such as (5); this can make it functionally equivalent to a subordinate structure of the type {P, lest Q}.
+As it happens, northern Vanuatu is an area where certain Tense-Aspect-Mood markers have been observed to encode, by themselves, a form of clause dependency (§4.1).
 Could it be the case that the apprehensive mood of Mwotlap also encodes syntactic subordination on its own?